robertpainsi/filtering.js/README.md

 ### \> Under construction \<

 This library is currently usable but still under construction.
 The filtering algorithm is fully implemented but design and tests need improvement, and options and callbacks need to be added.
-This may change the API interface in the future.

-### What is filtering.js?
+### What is Filtering.js

-!
-Explain

 ![Preview](https://github.com/robertpainsi/filtering.js/raw/main/assets/preview.gif?raw=true)<br>
 *(Source: [readme-preview.html](https://github.com/robertpainsi/filtering.js/blob/main/examples/readme-preview.html))*